 It may be partially true some of the buildings are taller than the tower, and others nearby obstruct the view.
 But, and it is a BIG but, the buildings obstructing the view ARE the view!
 These are what you have come up here to look at!
 If they were not there all there would be is a sea of parking lots and cheap strip malls!
 It is quite simply a load of old drivel made up for clicks.
 We could continue to describe the view, but frankly, pictures will do a better job!

 Know a better view in Vegas? let us know!

 Things are EVEN BETTER at night.
 The Sparkling Lights of Las Vegas really come alive, and the Fountain Shows at the Bellagio shine even brighter once darkness has fallen.
 It really is one of the Best Views in the City and far better than the High Roller, which rarely gets the same criticism, in both Views and lack of horrible reflections!

 So, is the Eiffel Tower Viewing Deck worth it?

-We LOVE observations Decks.
+We LOVE observation Decks.
 Every City we visit the first thing we do is head up high to take in the City from above.
-The empire Statbuilding, Rockerfeller, OUE Los Angeles, Stratosphere, Chicago Skydeck, Coit Tower San Fran, this is endless, er just love the perspective of being high up in one of the tallest buildings around.
-The ONLY sky deck to elicit feat in us is the Eifell tower las Vegas.
+The Empire State Building, Rockefeller Building, OUE Los Angeles, Stratosphere, Chicago Skydeck, Coit Tower in San Fran, the list is endless, we just love the perspective of being high up in one of the tallest buildings around.
+However, The ONLY sky deck to elicit fear in us is the Eifell tower in Las Vegas.

-This is the reason for the wire mesh, the deck would just be too exposed without.
-The mesh providing some level of containment that helps make visitors feel a little safer, with a more open arrangement the exposure would just be too much for many.
+This is the reason for the wire mesh, the deck would just be too exposed without it.
+The mesh provides some level of containment that helps make visitors feel a little safer, with a more open arrangement the exposure would just be too much for many.